Molaison/MantaID/readme.md

 ### Data Retrieving

-Searche public databases for and downloads ID datasets.
+Search public databases for and download ID datasets.
 Here we choose to use the human genome dataset, Mirror choose asia mirror (depending on the region).
 `mi_get_ID_attr`: Get the attributes of the dataset associated with the ID.
-`flt_attri`: By looking at the dataset to select the dataset of interest.
+`flt_attri`: Select the dataset of interest by looking at the dataset.
 `mi get ID`: Compile the findings into a large table.

 ```R